Homerton Anogenital Neoplasia Service (HANS)

 There are three main treatments for HPV related disease: chemical destruction, immune therapy, and surgical treatment.
 The clinician will advise the best treatment based upon their examination and the biopsy results.

 It is important to realise that regardless of the treatment, recurrence of HPV is common.
-Skin cells outside of the visible area of disease may already be infected and not detectable until new warts form.
+Skin cells outside of the visible area of disease may already be infected and not be detectable until new warts form.

 Is there an HPV vaccine?